Nissan Qashqai: 2009 facelift

 In December 2009, Nissan announced a refreshed version of the first-generation Qashqai, which went on sale in March 2010.
-The model's front end has been completely restyled, while the rear now includes LED tail lights.
+The model's front end has been completely restyled, while the rear included LED tail lights.
 Modifications to the interior include a new instrument panel layout for the vehicle's drive computer, better soundproofing and minor storage additions.

 In the European market, electronic stability control became standard across the range and two new exterior colours have been added.
 An "eco-friendly" Pure Drive variant was also introduced.